What is molluscum contagiosum?

-Molluscum usually heal within months without any treatment, although people with impaired immune systems can have the spots for several years.
-Molluscum usually heal without leaving a scar, although aggressive treatment and scratching can leave a mark similar to a chickenpox scar.
+Molluscum contagiosum usually heals in about 6 to 18 months without any treatment, although people with immune system problems can have the spots for several years.
+The spots usually heal without leaving a scar, although aggressive treatment and scratching can leave a mark similar to a chickenpox scar.

 It is important to see your doctor for correct diagnosis of molluscum contagiosum.
-While no treatment is usually needed, your doctor might suggest treatment to improve the way the spots look, to prevent spread, and to reduce the risk of scarring.
-Treatment can involve irritating the spots with tape or solutions to cause an immune response, applying creams or using cryotherapy to freeze them.
+Usually no treatment is usually, but your doctor might suggest treatment to improve the way the spots look, to prevent spread, and to reduce the risk of scarring.